tstih/lingo/README.md

 *simplicity before performance* philosophy, Lingo should be used for parsing small to medium sized files.

  > Lingo is currently under development.
-Please come back later.
+Expect strange things.

 ## Introduction